Payment services, electronic money and money services

 We are the go-to firm for advice on conduct and prudential (capital) matters to authorised and small payment services and electronic money institutions.
 These include account information service providers as well as money services businesses, merchants and institutions which use payment services.

 We have vast experience across the sector.
-We’re recognised as being a national powerhouse team, offering advice on a range of matters including fitness and proprietary assessments, safeguarding, IT operational and anti-financial crime covering sanctions and money-laundering risks.
+We’re recognised as a go-to team, offering advice on a range of matters including fitness and proprietary assessments, safeguarding, IT operational and anti-financial crime covering sanctions and money-laundering risks.

 We understand that the current climate can bring uncertainty when dealing with European transactions.
 We’re here to give you peace of mind regarding the Single European Payments Area (SEPA) and applications to become participants in SEPA schemes.